benjamingaines/Swith-to-Adobe-Analytics/How to Switch to Adobe Analytics.md

 Adobe's Attribution IQ feature allows you to apply custom attribution models to any of your reports.
 This is unique only to Adobe Analytics.
 You can use this to understand how different marketing efforts initiate, assist, and close deals for you.
 Additionally, it can provide insights on linear allocation, J-Curves, time decay, and attribution models within attribution models.
 To read more on this feature, see [Attribution IQ help](https://marketing.adobe.com/resources/help/en_US/analytics/analysis-workspace/attribution.html).

 ### Integrate media data

 Adobe provides numerous ways to integrate your media data into Analytics.
 This includes the integration with Adobe Media Optimizer and Adobe Ad Cloud, as well as Target and Campaign.
 Analytics includes a data connector for DoubleClick, which allows you to pull in DoubleClick data, including view-through conversions.
 Many third-party email platforms have Data Connectors of their own.
-Additionally, a Adobe has a new feature called Advertising Analytics, which lets you pull impression, click, and cost data from Google, Bing, and Yahoo!.
+Additionally, Adobe's provides a feature, called *Advertising Analytics*, which lets you pull impression, click, and cost data from Google, Bing, and Yahoo!.

 ## Products and funnel reports